-New York.-The will of Russell Sage was presented to the surrogate Friday, and proved without contest.
-Counsel for the executor announced that Mrs. Sage intends to give to each of Mr. Sage's relatives who are beneficiaries under the will an additional sum equal to the amount of his or her legacy, provided there is in the open air on Sunday and conseno contest.
-This was accepted as satisfactory by Senator Edgar T. Brackett, of Saratoga, who was in this city preparing to contest the will the farm. in behalf of Edson M. Coonrad, of Watervilet, N. Y., a grandson of one of Mr. Sage's sisters.
-Under this settlement Coonrad will receive \$12,500. instead of \$6,250, and each of the 26 nephews and nieces of Mr. Gage who were to receive \$25,000, will be given \$50,000.
+Legacies.
+New York.-The will of Russell Brackett, of Saratoga, who was in him for carrying his weapon across this city preparing to contest the will the farm. in behalf of Edson M. Coonrad, of tlement Coonrad will receive \$12,500, bly for amendment or repeal. instead of \$6,250, and each of the 26 nephews and nieces of Mr. Gage who LINCOLN CONSPIRATOR IS DEAD were to receive \$25,000, will be given

-DECLARED GUILTY OF PEONAGE Judge Imposes Prison Terms and Heavy Fines on Defendants.
+DECLARED GUILTY OF PEONAGE

+Judge Imposes Prison Terms and Heavy Fines on Defendants.

 Cape Girardeau, Mo.-The jury in the Smith case Friday returned a verdict of guilty against Charles M. Smith and Charles M. Smith, Jr., and the five tenants of their farms on the eleventh count in the peonage case.
-Judge Pollock pronounced sentences as follows: Charles M. Smith, three ears and six months in the penitentiary at Fort Leavenworth, Kan., and a fine of \$5,000 and costs; Charles M. Smith.
-Jr., two years in the penitentiary and a fine of \$5,000 and costs: Ben Stone and Ben Fields, each one year and six months and \$100 fine; W. hour law to apply to all public two years and six months, and \$100 partment of the government.
-This orfine; Floyd woods, two years and six der affects more particularly work on months and \$100 fine.
+Judge Pollock pronounced sentences as follows: Charles M. Smith, three years and six months in the penitentiary at Fort Leavenworth, Kan., and in 1869. a fine of \$5,000 and costs; Charles M. Smith, Jr., two years in the penitentiary and a fine of \$5,000 and costs; Ben Stone and Ben Fields, each one year and six months and \$100 fine; W. hour law to apply to all public Lee Rogers and William Woods, each work under the supervision of any detwo years and six months, and \$100 months and \$100 fine.

 Twelve Known to Be Dead.

-London.-Twelve persons are known to be dead and 17 were injured in the wreck of the Scotch express on the Great Northern railway at Grantham.
-It was stated that there are other bodies under the wreck.
+London.-Twelve persons are known to be dead and 17 were injured in the Great Northern railway at Grantham. whose names have not been reported, bodies under the wreck.